 Once the legal right to explore a property has been acquired, costs directly related to exploration and evaluation, in addition to acquisition costs, are recognized and capitalized by geographical area.
 Prior to receiving legal rights, the costs are expensed.
-These direct expenditures include such costs as materials used, surveying costs, drilling costs, payments made to contractors, and depreciation on plant and equipment during the exploration phase.
+These direct expenditures include such costs as materials used (such as supply stock and any materials required for consumption by equipment), surveying costs, drilling costs, payments made to contractors, and depreciation on plant and equipment during the exploration phase.
 Costs not directly attributable to exploration activities, including general administrative overhead costs, are expensed in the period in which they occur.